BZFlag-Dev/bzflag.org/_documentation/developer/bzfs_api_events/bz_eNetDataSendEvent.md

       name: eventTime
 ---

-This event is called each time net data is sent
+This event is called each time net data is sent.